 USPSA Rules

-RANGE COMMUNICATION
+RANGE COMMANDS

 The approved range commands and their sequence are as follows: